TREVOR MATTEA

 Goal Work Exemplars

-Each week following the first goal conference, students are responsible for approximately 30 minutes of goal-related work for homework.
-This takes the place of their regular reading and writing assignments.
-During that time, they may have conversations with their parents, who send me notes via email; write a reflections and share them with me via Google Docs; produce a pieces of writing to read; or prepare presentations to give at the end of the week.
+Each week following the first goal conference, students are responsible for approximately 30 minutes of goal-related homework.
+This replaces their regular reading and writing assignments.
+During this time, they might have conversations with their parents (who can send me notes via email), write reflections in Google Docs, produce writing pieces to read, or prepare presentations to give at the end of the week.
 Examples of goal-related work are shown on the right.

-Before the student and his or her parents leave, I provide them with a copy of the color-coded rubric and ask him or her to articulate a next step in both oral reading fluency and reading comprehension.
-I also send them an electronic copy of our conversation during the conference.
+Before leaving, students and their parents receive a copy of the color-coded rubric, and I ask the student to articulate a next step in both oral reading fluency and reading comprehension.
+I also send an electronic copy of our conversation during the conference.

-Before students and their parents leave, I print them a copy of the color-coded rubric and ask students to articulate a next step in all areas of writing -- organization, content, style, and conventions, or alternatively, genre, usage, and conventions.
-I also send them an electronic copy of our conversation during the conference.
+Before leaving, students and their parents receive a copy of the color-coded rubric, and I ask the student to articulate a next step in all areas of writing—organization, content, style, and conventions, or genre, usage, and conventions.
+I also send an electronic copy of our conversation during the conference.

-During the time I taught using the California Academic Content Standards, I used the following rubrics: a blank rubric for fictional narratives is available here, a blank rubric for letters is available here, and a blank rubric for opinion pieces is available here.
-During the time I have been teaching using the Common Core Content Standards, I have used the following rubrics: a blank rubric for fictional narratives is available here, a blank rubric for informative texts is available here, and a blank rubric for opinion pieces is available here.
-List rubrics from past conferences are listed below.
+During my time teaching with the California Academic Content Standards, I used the following rubrics: a blank rubric for fictional narratives is available here, a blank rubric for letters is available here, and a blank rubric for opinion pieces is available here.
+While teaching with the Common Core Content Standards, I’ve used these rubrics: a blank rubric for fictional narratives is available here, a blank rubric for informative texts is available here, and a blank rubric for opinion pieces is available here.
+Lists of rubrics from past conferences are provided below.

 California Academic Content Standards